 Count Me Among the Almonds

-The title references a Paul Celan poem, and like Celan’s almond blossom, the negative traces hold both vulnerability and persistence.
-They are not immediately legible, yet they resonate with the viewer on an unconscious level – counted but not seen in full – invoking belonging through the void.
-Those absent are still named, still inscribed, and still part of what endures.
+The title references a Paul Celan poem, evoking his imagery of the almond blossom: delicate, persistent, and bearing both vulnerability and endurance.
+The negative traces are not immediately legible, yet they resonate subconsciously with the viewer—counted, acknowledged, but not fully visible—invoking a sense of belonging through the void.
+Those absent remain named, inscribed, and woven into what endures.

 Date